Create report

 Conditions allow you to specify additional requirements for including or excluding objects from the report.
 To add a condition, click Add condition.

 Using conditions is expensive performance-wise, as each object is evaluated against conditions separately.
-Try to avoid using conditions where possible, and specify as many requirements as possible using criteria.
+Try to avoid using conditions where possible and specify as many requirements as you can via criteria.

 By default, objects that meet conditions are excluded from the report.
 You can change the behavior to instead include only such objects.
 To do so, click Exclude.